I don’t love minimalist home decor. I’m just gonna say it!

 To be honest with you I am not white on white type of person and I am not always modern.
+The minimalist aesthetic not for really my style.
 That’s ok.
 Minimalists are making room for diverse personalities because minimalism is such a great lifestyle we want everyone to feel comfortable with it!

 There are a few principles of minimalist home décor that span styles though.
 That is what we will discuss today.
 These are important principles to keep your home looking clutter-free and clean while keeping your personality and style!